Luang Prabang montane rain forests

 The Luang Prabang montane rain forests ecoregion (WWF ID: IM0121) covers elevations over 800 meters in the Luang Prabang mountains that straddle the border between northern Thailand and north-central Laos, and the highlands that stretch eastward across north-central Laos.
 While much of the forest cover has been degraded, there are still large areas of relatively untouched forest.

 Location and description

-The Luang Prabang range is the easternmost of the north-south mountain ranges of northern Thailand.
-Together with the highlands of north-central Loas they form an ecoregion of very high rainfall (2,000-3,000 mm/year) and a relatively long dry season.
+The Luang Prabang Range is the easternmost of the north-south mountain ranges of northern Thailand.
+Together with the highlands of north-central Laos they form an ecoregion of very high rainfall (2,000-3,000 mm/year) during the May to October rainy season, and a relatively long dry season during the rest of the year.

+The ecoregion grades into the montane Northern Indochina subtropical forests to the northeast and the Northern Annamites rain forests to the east. dry forests covers the lower-elevation Khorat Plateau to the south and the Chao Phraya lowlands to the west.
+The Northern Khorat Plateau moist deciduous forests are a transition between the Luang Prabang forests and the Khorat Plateau's dry forests, and the Northern Thailand-Laos moist deciduous forests cover the foothills and river valleys to the north and west of the Luang Prabang forests.

 Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(monthly average)/25) mm.
 The dry month usually at or right after the winter solstice in the Northern Hemisphere.
 Rainfall in the mountains of northern Laos can average 2,000-3,000 mm/year.